 Cytogenetic assessment involves testing blood or bone marrow for the presence of known cytogenetic abnormalities that reflect the recipient's disease.
 FISH is categorized with cytogenetics.
-Although often used for finding specific features in DNA, FISH is not as sensitive as molecular methods, even though the markers identified may be the same.
+Although often used for finding specific features in DNA.
+FISH is not as sensitive as molecular methods, even though the for finding specific features in DNA, FISH is not as sensitive as molecular methods, even though the markers identified may be the same.